Posted by Gary Mackley-Smith on February 26, 2018

 Cybercrime is on the increase as reports of fraudulent emails become increasing commonplace.
-What can individuals and businesses do to protect themselves?
+As cyber security awareness increases, what can individuals and businesses do to protect themselves?

 There has been an increase in the number of reported phishing emails (and even letters) being sent to individuals and businesses purporting to come from reputable firms with whom they have a connection.
 The communications are often to do with: